yangl1996/schedule-parser/README.md

 This app is fully native, which means that it does not communicate with any server other than [dean.pku.edu.cn](http://dean.pku.edu.cn).
-So you can audit the code yourself and be 100% confident of what the app does, since it runs totally in your browser after all.
+So you can audit the code yourself and be 100% confident of what the app does.
+After all it runs totally in your browser and you see all code getting executed.